fabricebrito/fabricebrito/README.md

 ### Technologies & Expertise

 * Deep experience in Earth Observation systems and technologies, specializing in creating scalable, interoperable solutions for complex data challenges.
+* Kubernetes Enthusiast: Passionate about Kubernetes and committed to boosting its adoption at Terradue, driving the implementation of cloud-native technologies to enhance our EO workflows.
-* **Argo Workflows & Argo Events**: Expert in leveraging these tools for staging event-driven architectures tailored to EO ingestion and processing workflows.
+* Expert in leveraging Argo Workflows & Argo Events tools for staged event-driven architectures tailored to EO ingestion and processing workflows.

 ### ORCID